dynastyprocess/data/docs/index.md

-# Method to the Madness of DynastyFF
+## Finding method in the madness of DynastyFF

 Hi, I'm Tan.
 I currently run [DynastyDashboard.com](http://www.dynastydashboard.com) and publish Excel tools and value charts for DynastyFF.